 - > Grievances must be submitted to the Citi Global Benefits Department (the Section 1557 Coordinator) within (60 days) of the date the person filing the grievance becomes aware of the alleged discriminatory action. - > A complaint must be in writing, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought. - > The Citi Global Benefits Department (or their designee) shall conduct an investigation of the complaint.
 This investigation may be informal, but it will be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
 The Citi Global Benefits Department will maintain the files and records of Citigroup relating to such grievances.
-To the extent possible, and in accordance with applicable law, the Citi Global Benefits Department will take appropriate steps to preserve the confidentiality of files and records relating to grievances and will share them only with those who have a need to know. - > The Citi Global Benefits Department will issue a written decision on the grievance, based on a preponderance of the evidence, no later than 30 days after its filing, including a notice to the complainant of their right to pursue further administrative or legal remedies. - > The person filing the grievance may appeal the decision of the Citi Global Benefits Department by writing to the Citi Global Benefits Department (Section 1557 Administrator) within 15 days of receiving the decision.
+To the extent possible, and in accordance with applicable law, the Citi Global Benefits Department will share them only with those who have a need to know. - > The Citi Global Benefits Department will issue a written decision on the grievance, based on a preponderance of the evidence, no later than 30 days after its filing, including a notice to the complainant of their right to pursue further administrative or legal remedies. - > The person filing the grievance may appeal the decision of the Citi Global Benefits Department by writing to the Citi Global Benefits Department (Section 1557 Administrator) within 15 days of receiving the decision.
 The Section 1557 Administrator shall issue a written decision in response to the appeal no later than 30 days after its filing.